Temporary Child Care

 Important Resources

-Child and Family Care provides links to child care resources.
-Email us if you need additional information.
-We cannot provide guidance on setting up temporary child care spaces in campus buildings.
-Please refer to the State child care licensing rules and guide to child care licensing, and to the U-M Children on Campus program.
+Please note that Child and Family Care cannot provide guidance on setting up temporary child care spaces in campus buildings or in the community.
+Please refer to the State of Michigan child care center licensing rules and the U-M Children on Campus program.

 Child and Family Care does not endorse or represent any resources listed as recommended by the University of Michigan.